 Shwetak N. Patel is the Washington Research Foundation Entrepreneurship Endowed Professor in Computer Science & Engineering and Electrical Engineering at the University of Washington, where he directs his research group, the Ubicomp Lab.
-He is also the CTO and Director of the Global Innovation Exchange.
+He is also the CTO and Interim Executive Director of the Global Innovation Exchange.

 His research interests are in the areas of Human-Computer Interaction, Ubiquitous Computing, Sensor-enabled Embedded Systems, and User Interface Software and Technology.
 His work includes developing new sensing systems, energy and water sensing, mobile health, and developing new interaction technologies.
 Dr. Patel was a founder of Zensi, Inc., a residential energy monitoring company, which was acquired by Belkin, Inc in 2010.
 He is also a co-founder of a low-power wireless sensor platform company called SNUPI Technologies, which was acquired by Sears in 2015.